-Any employee in the Unit who is assigned to, and performs the duties of a higher-level classification in an "acting" capacity for a full shift or more, for any reason, shall receive the first step of the higher-level class or at least a five percent (5%) increase over their current salary step.
-Acting assignments for longer than 5 days require Department Head and City Manager approval.
+Any employee in the Unit who is assigned to and performs the duties of a higher-level classification in an "acting" capacity for a full shift or more, for any reason, shall receive the first step of the higher-level class or at least a five percent (5%) increase in hourly base rate over their current salary step.
+Out of class assignments must be to a position that is vacant or has an absence of the permanent employee.
+Acting assignments for more than five days must be approved by the City Manager and the relevant Department Head.